haraphat01/htm_css_capstone/README.md

 ![screenshot](./images/screenshot.png)

-This project includes the following:
+This project includes the below-mentioned pages, it's a conference website for posting of conferences.
 1:-A homepage that talks about the conference
 2:- About Section
 3:- Ticketing Section